dotnet/docs/docs/standard/base-types/quantifiers-in-regular-expressions.md

  The quantities `n` and `m` are integer constants.
 Ordinarily, quantifiers are greedy.
 They cause the regular expression engine to match as many occurrences of particular patterns as possible.
 Appending the `?` character to a quantifier makes it lazy.
 It causes the regular expression engine to match as few occurrences as possible.
 For a complete description of the difference between greedy and lazy quantifiers, see the section [Greedy and Lazy Quantifiers](#Greedy) later in this article.

 > [!IMPORTANT]
-> Nesting quantifiers (for example, as the regular expression pattern `(a*)*` does) can increase the number of comparisons.
+> Nesting quantifiers, such as the regular expression pattern `(a*)*`, can increase the number of comparisons.
 The regular expression engine must perform the comparisons as an exponential function of the number of characters in the input string.
 For more information about this behavior and its workarounds, see [Backtracking](backtracking-in-regular-expressions.md).

 ## Regular Expression Quantifiers